apigrate/quickbooks/README.md

 5. convenience method for constructor OAuth URLs
 6. and most importantly, **complete coverage of the QuickBooks Online Accounting API**.

+## Version 4.0 Changes

+Now uses the Intuit discovery documents, dynamically loading the correct URLs from Intuit OAuth.

+Changes:
+* added `is_sandbox` boolean to constructor.
+Use this to specify sandbox vs production environment.

+Breaking Changes:
+* `getIntuitAuthorizationUrl` function is now an asynchronous method on the connector instance.

 ## Supported Entities